avabellaw/my-recipe/readme.md

     * The dietary tag fields are created by wtforms.
 * If there is a validation error when searching recipes, it returns to the homepage with the validation message.
     * It does this when searching using the search box on the search results page when really it should return to the same page.
+* For this release of the project, I'm unable to check image exists on cloudinary and delete.
+    * This means there will be undeleted images.
+These are handled if stored locally.

 ### Deployment